Paid in full at time of hire.

 Extended Payment Options

 *Options 3 and 4 reflect patients starting care at 10 weeks gestation.
 If you are establishing care later in your pregnancy, the deposit and monthly payment plan will be adjusted based upon your current gestation.
+The amount of payments that would have been made, had you started care at 10 weeks will be added to your down payment.
+The length of the payment plan will then be shortened by that many payments.
 Establishing care later in pregnancy does not reduce the price.

 Options 2-4 Forms of payment:

 *Home Birth Fee includes: Prenatal care, Birth, Birth Team, and 6 weeks of Postpartum care.